- Allocation of places

 During the main admissions round, it is common practice for Surrey to over offer above the published admission number at some schools in order to allocate more pupils a preferred school and prevent unnecessary appeals.
 A decision to over offer is normally agreed following discussions between Surrey officers and with headteachers.
 Places are primarily offered where there has been an historic fall out of school places and where it is anticipated that numbers will drop back to the published admission number by the start of term.

-Details of how places have been allocated for September 2017 will be available to view on the How school places were allocated in previous years web page from Wednesday 8 March 2017.
+Details of how places have been allocated for September 2017 are available to view on the How school places were allocated in previous years web page.

 Find out where your child has been allocated a place